-If TunTrust determines that such systems have been compromised, TunTrust will investigate the extent of the compromise and the risk presented to affected parties.
+If TunTrust determines that its computing resources, software, or data operations have been compromised, TunTrust will investigate the extent of the compromise and the risk presented to affected parties.
 Depending on the extent of the compromise and after ensuring the integrity of the CA systems, TunTrust will re-initiate its operations on replacement hardware located at the off-site facility, using back-up copies of its software, data, and Private Keys.
 TunTrust reserves the right to revoke affected Certificates and to provide new public keys to users.